-Parents will receive a copy of their child's attendance report with each School report.
-If there are any concerns about a child's attendance throughout the academic year, parents may be asked to arrange a meeting with the Class teacher, Attendance officer, Education Welfare Officer or Head Teacher to discuss strategies to improve their child's attendance.
+Parents will receive a copy of their child's attendance report with each year.
+If there are any concerns about a child's attendance throughout the academic year, parents may be asked to arrange a meeting with the Class teacher, Attendance Lead, Education Welfare Officer or Head Teacher to discuss strategies to improve their child's attendance.